iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 # 16 - Object Modifiers

-Where is bevel modifier?
+Where is bevel modifier? ?
-?
 Modifiers → Add Modifier → Generate → Bevel.

 You can hide displaying modifier in Edit mode by clicking on icon in right of modifier name.

 You can add bevel weight (Edge → Add bevel weight) to edges and use it in bevel modifier to bevel only edges with specific weight.

 If your bevel modifier not working (usually when you add some loop-cut), check Geometry → Clamp Overlap.

 Array modifier create copies of shape with some offset.
-And here mutliple opitiosn to control, for example offsets.
+And here multiple options to control, for example offsets.

 Mirror modifier mirror object by some axis, and it's working from object origin.

-You can enable mesh symmetry in edit mode (top rigth), which working for moving, but it's not working with adding and removing geometry.
-But usually mirror modifer is better.
-You can cut half of geometry, apply mirror modifier (enable clipping optionnaly) and then transformations will be applied to both sides.
+You can enable mesh symmetry in edit mode (top right), which working for moving, but it's not working with adding and removing geometry.
+But usually mirror modifier is better.
+You can cut half of geometry, apply mirror modifier (enable clipping optionally) and then transformations will be applied to both sides.

-You can instatly type someting in menus, to quickly find element.
+You can instantly type something in menus, to quickly find element.

 # 17 - Editors and Windows

 You can temporarily hide toolbar by T key.

-View menu can be used to quickly show/hide required paneles.
+View menu can be used to quickly show/hide required panels.

 Blender hotkeys working on active editor (mouse hover on which one).
-For example you can maximize CURRENT editor by C-space key.
+For example, you can maximize CURRENT editor by C-space key.

-To toggle 4 view mode, use C-ALT-Q.
+To toggle `4 view` mode, use C-ALT-Q.

 You can zoom current editor by C-MMB.

 You create new window (to place on second monitor for example) from current editor, View (also aviable in Context Menu) → Area → Duplicate Area into New Window.
 Or use S-LMB drag from corner of current editor.

 You can adjust current tool mode per various workspace from Workspace tab in Tool options (N → Tool → Workspace for example).

-File → Defaults can help you to permanent save current settings (tools, workspaces, etc) into startup file or reset all of them.
+File → Defaults can help you to permanent save current settings (tools, workspaces, etc.) into startup file or reset all of them.

 # 18 - Working With Blend Files

-You can use default UI when opening Blend file (yes they saved in blend files), in Open dialog click on
-Gear icon (top-right) and uncheck Load UI.
+You can use default UI when opening Blend file (yes they saved in blend files), in Open dialog click on Gear icon (top-right) and uncheck Load UI.

 You can open autosave file from File → Recover → Autosave window.
 Enable it in Settings → Save & Load settings.

 Blender support Copy-Paste between same versions (or same major versions), you can use C-C and C-V between window instances.